 Wholesale subsidiary Southern Power began commercial operation of Nacogdoches Generating Facility, a 100-megawatt (MW) biomass plant in Sacul, Texas, in June 2012.
 It is one of the largest in the U.S.

 Southern Company operating subsidiaries are evaluating opportunities to convert existing fossil units to biomass over the next decade.
 Decisions on individual projects will depend on costs, regulatory/legislative requirements, biomass fuel availability and other site-specific factors.

-Southern Company is partnering with Turner Renewable Energy on a 139-MW solar photovoltaic (PV) power plant, Campo Verde Solar Project, in Imperial County, California; a 30-MW solar power plant, Spectrum Solar Facility, in Clark County, Nevada; a 30-MW solar power plant, Cimarron Solar Facility, in Cimarron, New Mexico; a 20-MW solar power plant, Adobe Solar Facility, in Kern County, California; a 20-MW solar PV power plant, Apex Solar Facility, in North Las Vegas, Nevada; and a 2.5-MW solar PV plant, Granville Solar Facility in Granville County, North Carolina.
+Southern Company is partnering with Turner Renewable Energy on a 139-MW solar photovoltaic (PV) power plant, Campo Verde Solar Project, in Imperial County, California; a 30-MW solar power plant, Spectrum Solar Facility, in Clark County, Nevada; a 30-MW solar power plant, Cimarron Solar Facility, in Cimarron, New Mexico; a 20-MW solar PV power plant, Apex Solar Facility, in North Las Vegas, Nevada; and a 2.5-MW solar PV plant, Granville Solar Facility in Granville County, North Carolina.